Reduction of beta-integrable 2-Segre structures: Reductions of -integrable 2-Segre structures

 We will henceforth consider the~$\beta$-integrable case and assume~$\rho : \X \to M$ to be equipped with its canonical integrable almost complex structure~$\AJ$ with respect to which~$(\X,\AJ)$ is a quasiholomorphic fibre bundle.
-By construction the sections of the bundle~$\rho : \X \to M$~correspond to reductions of the principal~$G$-bundle~$\pi : \B \to M$~with structure group~$\H$.
+By construction the sections of the bundle~$\rho : \X \to M$~correspond to reductions of the principal~$H$-bundle~$\pi : \B \to M$~with structure group~$\H$.
+Note that an $\H$-reduction of a $\beta$-integrable $(2,n)$-Segre structure $\pi : \B \to M$ equips $M$ with an almost complex structure preserving the Segre cones $\mathcal{S}_p$ and for which the $\beta$-planes are totally real.
 In this section we will show that the torsion-free~$\H$-reductions of~$\B$ are in one-to-one correspondence with the sections~$\sigma : M \to \X$ having holomorphic image~$\sigma(M)\subset\X$.
 This will done using exterior differential systems (\eds).
-The notation and terminology for \eds~is chosen to be consistent with~\cite{MR1083148}.
+The notation and terminology for \eds~are chosen to be consistent with~\cite{MR1083148}.